resource-watch/slate/source/includes/api/_subscriptions.md

 ## Modify subscription

-To modify a subscription:

 ```shell
 curl -X PATCH https://api.resourcewatch.org/v1/subscriptions/:id \
 -H "Authorization: Bearer <your-token>"
 ```

-With a body with the same format as before.
+To modify a subscription, use the following PATCH endpoint.
+The body should be formatted in the same way as when creating a subscription.

+If the request comes from another micro service, then it is possible to modify subscriptions belonging to other users.
+Otherwise, you can only modify subscriptions if you are the owner of the subscription.

 ## Unsubscribe